CD3/libUncertainty/README.md

 z.uncertainty(); // 0.1
 ```

-The correlation matrix is a square, symmetric matrix with whose elements give the correlation between arguments (the element (0,1) gives the correlation coefficient between the first and second arguments).
+The correlation matrix is a square, symmetric matrix whose elements give the correlation between arguments (the element (0,1) gives the correlation coefficient between the first and second arguments).
 Since any variable is exactly correlated with itself, the diagonal elements of the correlation matrix will be one.
 The `correlation_matrix<...>` class template is a simple container for creating correlation matrices.
 You only need to tell it the size, and then set the non-diagonal elements in the upper (or lower) half.
 You can also use your own matrix container, the error propagator will only call `::operator()(int,int)` on the container.